The new tax year ushers in plenty of changes that will hit you where it hurts your pocket the most.

 Given the £1.5 billion help package for Universal Credit claimants, those who moved to Universal Credit from Housing Benefit will continue to get the old-style payment for two weeks following their transfer date.

 Under Universal Credit, the standard wait for the first payment has also been cut from six weeks to five weeks.
-This effectively shortened the gap between the start of Universal Credit and the end of Housing Benefit.
+This effectively shortened the gap between Universal Credit’s start and Housing Benefits’ end.

 Now, for the bad news…